biurad/php-cache/README.md

 ## Testing

-To run the tests you'll have to start the included node based server first in a separate terminal window.
+To run the tests you'll have to start the included node based server first if any in a separate terminal window.

 With the server running, you can start testing.